|Home > Astronomy > PF-QHY Camera

 The PF-QHY camera (centre-right) mounted on-axis at the prime focus of the WHT during pre-commissioning tests of the new corrector for WEAVE.
 The second QHY camera (seen off-axis at left) is not offered for imaging observations.

-During the integration of WEAVE at the WHT, an opportunity has arisen to offer the community some service-mode imaging time with a camera.
+During the integration of WEAVE at the WHT, a second call of opportunity has arisen to offer the community some service-mode imaging time with a camera.
 This PF-QHY camera is a test imaging camera mounted behind the new prime-focus corrector for WEAVE.
 It is available for service-mode science observations during a short period in 2021.
 The PF-QHY has been characterised and tested by ING, but users should understand that it is not a fully-commissioned common-user instrument.

 At sky position angle PA = 0, North is left and East is down, when the image is displayed in the usual way in DS9, thus the DS9 needs rotation +270 deg counter-clockwise to match the normal sky orientation.

-The filter wheel holds up to five 50-mm circular filters.
-Initially, the filters will be Sloan u, Sloan g, Sloan r, Sloan i, Sloan z, the broad-band ('clear') luminance filter L-1, and possibly Astronomik B and Astronomik R. Enquiries about the filters should be addressed to the instrument specialist.
+The filter wheel holds up to seven 50-mm circular filters.
+Initially, the filters will be: Sloan u, Sloan g, Sloan r, Sloan i, Sloan z, the broad-band ('clear') luminance filter L-1, and a blank (used for darks).
+Enquiries about the filters should be addressed to the instrument specialist.